godotengine/godot-docs/contributing/development/core_and_modules/object_class.rst

     ClassDB::bind_method(D_METHOD("methodname", "arg1name", "arg2name", "arg3name"), &MyCustomType::method, DEFVAL(-1), DEFVAL(-2)); // Default values for arg2name (-1) and arg3name (-2).

-Default values must be provided in the same order as they are declared, skipping requried arguments and then providing default values for the optional ones.
+Default values must be provided in the same order as they are declared, skipping required arguments and then providing default values for the optional ones.
 This matches the syntax for declaring methods in C++.

 ``D_METHOD`` is a macro that converts "methodname" to a StringName for more